gyomGit/dbTextEditorGitHub/README.md

 features related to the Eclipse tooling).

 ====
+## How to obtain Db files Editor Plug-in to be installed from dbTextEditorGitHub Github repository:

+Click "Clone or download" and "Download Zip" the dbTextEditorGitHub-master.

-## How to built the plug-in
+## Build the plug-in with Maven:

+There are two ways.

+### Maven build from any operating system:

+Install [Maven binaries](https://maven.apache.org/) in your operating system.

-If you installed the Maven binaries in your system, you can run the build from the command line from the this dbTextEditorGitHub repository.
+Run the build from the command line from the dbTextEditorGitHub-master repository.

-Click "Clone or download" and "Download Zip" the dbTextEditorGitHub-master from this repository just run:

 ```bash
 mvn clean verify
 ```
+### Maven build from within Eclipse:

+This way you do not need to install Maven on your computer.
+Install [M2Eclipse](https://www.eclipse.org/m2e/) abbreviated as m2e, a set of Eclipse plug-ins that integrate Maven into Eclipse.
+Right-click on the org.example.hellomaven.parent in the package explorer and select Run As | Maven build… and in the appearing dialog specify "clean verify" as the goals.
+The goal clean will instruct Maven to perform a clean build, thus, all the existing generated artifacts will be removed before building, for example, all Java class files will be removed before compiling.
+The goal verify will instruct Maven to compile everything, generate artifacts, for example jar files and update sites, and run all the tests.

-## How to install it in Eclipse
+## How to install Db files Editor Plug-in in Eclipse:

-After this Maven building is done, the target folder of the org.csstudio.xtext.dbtexteditor.repository project will contain:

-A zipped version of the update site.
+After the Maven building is done: the target folder of the org.csstudio.xtext.dbtexteditor.repository project contains the update site and also a zipped version of it.

-The subdirectory: "repository" will contain: The update site itself.
-Just indicate the path of this update site in The Eclipse Install New Software... dialog.
+The subdirectory called "repository" which is the update site itself.
+Just indicate the path of this "repository" update site in The Eclipse Install New Software... dialog.

-You can put the zipped repository on the web as well to offer an offline installable version of your software.
+A zipped version of this update site, which is: org.csstudio.xtext.dbtexteditor.repository-1.0.0-SNAPSHOT.zip You can put the zipped repository on the web as well to offer an offline installable version of your software.
 The Eclipse Install New Software... dialog allows you to also specify a local ZIP file as the repository.

 ====

+### Acknowledgments
+Thanks to Sven Efftinge, the founder of Xtext.
+Thanks to Bettini, Lorenzo and his book: Implementing Domain-Specific Languages with Xtext and Xtend - Second Edition, which allowed me to create this job.